LYNN NEARY, HOST:

 HOSKINSON: Daniel Cooney is an unlikely protagonist.
 He's a lifelong resident of Starke and also the grandson of Harry Cooney, a member of the Community Men's Fellowship, the group responsible for the Ten Commandments display.
 The elder Cooney says it bothers him that his grandson protested at the dedication of the Ten Commandments.
 He says he'll probably go to the dedication of the atheist monument, but just to watch.

 HARRY COONEY: They'll not hear no complaints or conversation out of me, no matter what they say.
 I've been up there.
 I've looked at their slab and where they're going to set whatever it is; and in comparison to the Ten Commandments, no comparison whatsoever.

-BROWN: We hope it becomes a tourist attraction.
-A lot of atheists come in and maybe we can save a few.
+BROWN: We hope it sort of becomes a tourist attraction, a lot of atheists come in, and maybe we can save a few.

 HOSKINSON: The bench of the 1500-pound atheist monument is attached to a four-foot tall obelisk engraved with quotes from the likes of Thomas Jefferson, Benjamin Franklin and American Atheists' founder Madalyn Murray O'Hair.

 For NPR News, I'm Cyd Hoskinson.